Go Back Up

 • Preferred provider organization (PPO): A PPO provides policyholders with a network of preferred healthcare providers and specialists (known as in-network care).
 PPO members can seek care outside their network, but often at a much higher out-of-pocket cost.

-• Point of service (POS): A POS plan is essentially a combination of an HMO and a PPO.
-Members must choose a PCP but can also choose to get care outside of their network.
+• Point of service (POS): This plan type is essentially a combination of an HMO and a PPO.
+POS members must choose a PCP but can also choose to get care outside of their network.

 How group health insurance works